 Leigh, aka The Beardy Gardener, is a huge advocate for the power of gardening to improve health and wellbeing.

-The plants he grows for The Giving Garden all have a connection to positivity and mental health.
 Here are five of his suggested plants to grow and gift in your own garden.

 1. Cornflowers